OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 </div>

-_Trainer note: best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter.
+_Trainer note: best practice for this activity can be found in the section, [Training digital security for the first time?](#training-digital-security-for-the-first-time), located at the beginning of this chapter.
 Trainers should do some research on what data companies collect on users based on their local context in advance of this training activity and use some case studies of data_

 ❶ **Step one**

 - Journalists work together in small groups to write down on the A3 piece of paper what data they think companies collect about them.
-They should focus on telephone service providers, internet services providers as well as the big name tech companies.
+They should focus on telephone service providers, internet services providers as well as well-known tech companies.
 - Journalists then come together to discuss what data they think is being collected.
 The trainer can write up their suggestions on the board.

 ❷ **Step two**

 - Walk the journalists through the general data that is collected by these companies.
 This can include sign up data, location data, IP address, and possible content of messages.
 Map out the data on the board and compare it to the data that the journalist suggested at the beginning of the activity.
 Is there an overlap?
 - Stress that this is just a general overview of the type of data that is collected.
-Highlight that it is important to check the terms and conditions of companies as well as local laws in order to find out the exact data being collected.
+Highlight that it is important to check the terms and conditions of companies as well as local laws to find out the exact data being collected.
 - The trainer may want to use a local case study to show journalists how data is being collected by companies and/or governments.
 The case study should highlight what data was collected, who accessed it, and what laws allowed that data to be obtained.
 A discussion can be facilitated around how this forms part of the journalist’s risk analysis.

 ❸ **Step three**